Computational Cost Reduction in Learned Transform Classifications: Proposed Techniques

 Therefore, as $\mathbf{x} = \mathbf{x}_{int} / \norm{\mathbf{x}_{int}}_2$, the expressions $c = (\mathbf{w} \max(0, \mathbf{D^\top} \mathbf{x} - \alpha) > 0)$, with $\alpha = 1$, and $c = (\mathbf{w} \max(0, \mathbf{D^\top} \mathbf{x}_{int} - \alpha) > 0)$, with $\alpha = \norm{\mathbf{x}_{int}}_2$ are equivalent. \end{proof}

-\begin{empirical_evidence} Increasing the sparsity of the dictionary $\mathbf{D}$ up to a certain level value will decrease the minimum number of bits necessary to store it, and consequently also reduce the number of bits to compute the sparse representation $\mathbf{D}^\top \mathbf{X}$, at the cost of a slight classification accuracy decrease. \end{empirical_evidence}
+\begin{empirical_evidence} Forcing the dictionary $\mathbf{D}$ to be sparse by hard thresholding its entries up to a certain level will decrease its dynamic range and thus reduce the number of bits necessary to compute $\mathbf{D}^\top \mathbf{X}$ at the cost of a slight classification accuracy decrease. \end{empirical_evidence}

 We hypothesized that forcing $\mathbf{D}$ to be sparse would decrease its dynamic range with no substantial decrease of its classification accuracy.
+To support our hypothesis we performed another simulation with the datasets bark\_woodgrain and pigskin\_pressedcl.
+For each dataset, we trained a model $(\mathbf{D},\mathbf{w})$ and created 14 versions of it by hard-thresholding the entries of $\mathbf{D}$ using 14 threshold values linearly spaced between $0$ and $4$.
+Subsequently, we divided each element of the hard-thresholded dictionary $\mathbf{D}_{t}$ by the lowest value from $\abs{\mathbf{D}_{t}}$ that is different from 0.

-To test our hypothesis we performed another simulation with the datasets described in the beginning of this section.
-For each of the 14 threshold values linearly spaced between $0$ and $4$, we averaged the results of 10 pairs of $\mathbf{D}$ and $\mathbf{w}$ trained for different training sets evaluated on the test set.
-As shown in Figure~\ref{fig:hard_threshold_accuracy}(c), the first cut different from zero already reduces the number of bits to represent $\mathbf{D}$ in half while unexpectedly increasing its classification accuracy.
-Also, the third cut different from zero on $\mathbf{D}$ shown in Figure~\ref{fig:hard_threshold_accuracy}(d) maintains its classification accuracy while reducing its dynamic range to less than half of the original.
+Finally, we evaluated all resulting models on the test set.
+For a better estimate of the classification accuracy, we performed the above steps on 10 models $(\mathbf{D},\mathbf{w})$ trained on different random versions of the training set and computed their average.
+As shown in Figure~\ref{fig:hard_threshold_accuracy}(a), the first threshold different from zero already reduces the bit precision of $\mathbf{D}_{t}$ to less than half of the original while slightly decreasing its classification accuracy.
+Also, the third threshold different from 0 shown in Figure~\ref{fig:hard_threshold_accuracy}(b) almost maintains the same classification accuracy while reducing its dynamic range to less than half of the original.

-\begin{empirical_evidence} Decreasing the quantization level of the integer valued test images $\mathbf{X}_{int}$ up to a certain level will decrease the dynamic range of $\mathbf{X}_{int}$ at the cost of a slight classification accuracy decrease. \end{empirical_evidence}
+\begin{empirical_evidence} Quantizing the integer valued images from the test set $\mathbf{X}_{int}$ up to a certain level will decrease the dynamic range of $\mathbf{X}_{int}$ and thus reduce the number of bits necessary to compute $\mathbf{D}^\top \mathbf{X}_{int}$ at the cost of a slight classification accuracy decrease. \end{empirical_evidence}